axiom-crypto/axiom-docs/docs/sdk/typescript-sdk/axiom-node-js.md

 - `circuit`: this is the client circuit code itself, which you write separately.
 The client circuit code is specified as an async function `(inputs: T) => Promise<void>`.
 - `compiledCircuit`: the JSON build output from the CLI `compile` function
 - `chainId`: the chain ID the on-chain data is gotten from.
 Only used for computation of `sendQueryArgs`.
 Does not affect circuit compilation or runs.
-- `provider`: the JSON-RPC URL provider, this is used to make RPC calls to get on-chain data values (that are _not_ ZK-verified)
+- `rpc-url`: the JSON-RPC URL provider, this is used to make RPC calls to get on-chain data values (that are _not_ ZK-verified)
 - `callback`:
   - `target`: the target contract address with the callback function
   - `extraData`: optional parameter to specify hex string of `bytes` for any extra data to pass to the callback